-Michigan has a strong tradition of sending its graduates to prestigious judicial clerkships in federal, state appellate, and state trial courts.
-Our graduates have served as judicial clerks in every circuit in the country.
-And further, since 1991, Michigan Law has placed 29 graduates in United States Supreme Court Clerkships.
+Michigan has a strong tradition of sending its graduates to prestigious judicial clerkships in federal and state appellate and trial courts.
+Our graduates serve as judicial clerks in every circuit in the country.
+And further, since 1991, Michigan Law has placed 36 graduates in United States Supreme Court Clerkships.

 Judicial Clerkships (2016–2018)For the last three years, clerkships are the first post-graduate job for 19 percent of each graduating class, on average.
 But the story doesn't end there.
 Both judges and practicing attorneys are recognizing the value of a clerkship after one or more years of experience.
 Many Michigan alums have obtained prestigious federal and state court clerkships after working for some time after graduation.
 The list below is a break down by state of the various federal, state, appellate, and trial courts with which our graduates have obtained clerkships in the 2016-2018 terms.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law

 48109-1215 USA - Contact Us